jm-packed/Discord-terms-of-service-/README.md

 # Privacy Policy for [Horizon Bypass]

-This repository hosts the Privacy Policy for [Your Bot Name], a Discord bot designed to provide [brief description of bot's purpose].
+This repository hosts the Privacy Policy for [Horizon Bypass], a Discord bot designed to provide [a bot that can bypass links].

 ## 🔗 View Privacy Policy
 You can read the Privacy Policy here: